Short-Term Capital Gains Tax for FY 2025-2026 and FY 2026-27

-Short Term Capital Gains Tax, also known as STCG Tax, or STCGT is a tax levied on the profits earned from the sale of certain assets held for less than 12 months.
-The recent Union Budget 2024 declared that the short term capital gains from specified financial assets will be taxed at 20 percent instead of previous 15 percent.
+Short Term Capital Gains Tax, also known as STCG Tax, or STCGT is a tax levied on the profits earned from the sale of certain assets held for short duration.
+As per Union Budget 2024, short-term capital gains on specified equity-related financial assets are taxed at 20% instead of the earlier 15%, and this rate continues to apply for FY 2025-26 and FY 2026-27.

 Read more